How Long Does Sleep Debt Take to Recover? A 1–2 Week Plan

 • Sleep Calculator — suggests bedtimes for minimum, recommended, and extended sleep from your wake time.

-• Bedtime Calculator — useful when you want to protect a minimum number of hours first.
+• Bedtime Calculator — when you want to anchor your bedtime to a minimum sleep length and keep it steady through the recovery window.

 When to talk to a professional